Maelstrom8/OTR-AoE2-DE/Readme.md

 > [!IMPORTANT]
 > *The following is a giant writeup on a very ambitious mod for Age of Empires 2: Definitive Edition.
 If you did not bring your reading comprehension with you when you clicked this link, please leave now and go get it.
 Thanks.*

+> [!IMPORTANT]
+> *This is a work in progress mod.
+I have worked on it for a long time and have reached the point where I no longer want to mod or play the game.
+I am releasing what I have to the public, and I plan on slowly updating it over time.*

 # Contents

 - [Introduction](#introduction)